medialab/trajectories-of-engagement/client/src/contents/en/introduction.md

 *Do you cope with these questions in your research?
 Have you ever built a trajectory of engagement?
 Or are you just intrigued by this approach?*

-You can join this project in three ways:
+You can join this project in several ways:

 1. Contact us and we can organize an interview to fill the questionnaire together.
-1. (coming soon) You can directly fill the questionnaire online
-1. You can also contact us to obtain more information about the project and be involved even if you don’t have a project to share.
+2. You can also contact us to obtain more information about the project and be involved even if you don’t have a project to share.

 All participants who fill out the questionnaire or participate in an interview will have the opportunity to make a video summarizing their trajectory.
 The results of the query and the video will be published in the observatory.
 All participants will also be invited to a final event in Paris the 15 September 2023 to present their trajectories and share their experiences.
 After the event, a collective book will be produced to present the identified trajectories.